FreeKev/TreasureGram/README2.md

 	After we have made the DB call to retrieve our model, we will render a new view of the `show.html` template and pass in our model as an object for the template to use.

-3. We will no create a `show.html` template html page to render our single model view:
+3. We will now create a `show.html` template html page to render our single model view:

 	```html
 	<!-- main_app/templates/show.html -->